- Just be yourself

 Just be yourself

-For sure, the software house is entirely something different than the corporation.
+For sure, the software development company is entirely something different than the corporation.
 What is essential, there are no strict dress code rules you have to follow.
 No one cares what you are wearing, what kind of color your hair is, or how you look like.
 Shorts and sneakers are fine, as same as red hair.
 It really does not matter - the only thing that matters is you as a person and the work you do.
 You can be yourself with no fear of someone telling you it is wrong.

 We know that colorful, original, and creative people think more out of the box, love freedom, and do not want to work within a very rigid framework.
 They will not find themselves in such a structure, and it will be very tiring for them.
 In a software house, it is obvious you have to have the space to express yourself.